dwmuller/NMSInventoryExplorer/README.md

 figuring what chain of crafting recipes I could apply to create a particular product.

-## Implementation
+## Implementation Notes

 The software is written in [Racket], and uses its native GUI library.
-To run the software yourself, download and install the DrRacket IDE, open the gui.rkt file, and press F5 or click the Run button.
+To run the software yourself, download and install the DrRacket IDE, open the NMSInventoryExplorer.rkt file, and press F5 or click the Run button.

 The IDE and its debugging tools are capable but not wonderful.
 But with it, you can get programming very quickly, and the documentation